EvanDSays/CYD_Stock_Display/README.md

 [ArduinoJson](https://github.com/bblanchon/ArduinoJson)

 # Instructions
+1. Get an API key from [Finnhub.io](https://finnhub.io/)
-1. Override the TFT_eSPI User_Setup.h file with the one I provided
+2. Override the TFT_eSPI User_Setup.h file with the one I provided
-2. Configure the secrets and stocks at the top of the main.cpp file I provided
+3. Configure the secrets and stocks at the top of the main.cpp file I provided
-3. Upload to your CYD
+4. Upload to your CYD